truenas/documentation/content/Contributing/Documentation/Style.md

 ```
 {{\< hint type="info" title="Admonition Titles" >}}
-This the text in the information box.
+This is the text in the information box.
 {{\< /hint >}}
 (do not include the escaping backslash \)
 ```
 This renders as:
 {{< hint type="info" title="Admonition Titles" >}}
-This the text in the information box.
+This is the text in the information box.
 {{< /hint >}}
 {{< /expand >}}
 {{< expand "Graphical Fonts and Icons" "v" >}}
 You can call either the Font Awesome or Material Design graphical fonts in your text to be more precise about what buttons or icons to click in the TrueNAS web interface.
-Below are examples of icons that are already being used on the Docs website, along with the exact code you would add to the Markdown file to call that icon.
+Below are examples of icons we already use on the Docs website, along with the exact code you would add to the Markdown file to call that icon.

 To find icons that you can include with your text, please refer to the [Material Design](https://material.io/resources/icons/?style=baseline) or [Font Awesome](https://fontawesome.com/icons?d=gallery&s=solid&m=free) Icon Libraries.
-Note that only the *Free* and *Solid* Font Awesome icons are supported.
+Note that we only support the *Free* and *Solid* Font Awesome icons.

-To improve accessibility assistance, please be sure to use the `aria-hidden` and `title` fields with your icon.
+To improve accessibility assistance, please use the `aria-hidden` and `title` fields with your icon.
-This allows users that require accessibility assistance like screen readers to be able to know what icon is being used.
+This allows users who require accessibility assistance like screen readers to know what icon is being used.

 ### Icon Examples